pagkly/Zed/Investopedia3/Overhead Rate Definition.md

 ## Using the Overhead Rate

-The overhead rate is a cost added on to the [direct costs](https://www.investopedia.com/terms/d/directcost.asp) of production in order to more accurately assess the profitability of each product.
+The overhead rate is a cost added on to the [[direct costs]](https://www.investopedia.com/terms/d/directcost.asp) of production in order to more accurately assess the profitability of each product.
 In more complicated cases, a combination of several cost drivers may be used to approximate overhead costs.

 Overhead expenses are generally fixed costs, meaning they're incurred whether or not a factory produces a single item or a retail store sells a single product.
 Fixed costs would include building or office space rent, utilities, insurance, supplies, maintenance, and repair.
-Overhead costs also include administrative salaries and some professional and miscellaneous fees that are tucked under [selling, general, and administrative](https://www.investopedia.com/terms/s/sga.asp) (SG&A) within a firm's operating expenses on the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
+Overhead costs also include administrative salaries and some professional and miscellaneous fees that are tucked under [[selling, general, and administrative]](https://www.investopedia.com/terms/s/sga.asp) (SG&A) within a firm's operating expenses on the [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp).
 Unless a cost can be directly attributable to a specific revenue-generating product or service, it will be classified as overhead, or as an indirect expense.

 It is often difficult to assess precisely the amount of overhead costs that should be attributed to each production process.
 Costs must thus be estimated based on an overhead rate for each cost driver or activity.
 It is important to include indirect costs that are based on this overhead rate in order to price a product or service appropriately.
 If a company prices its products so low that revenues do not cover its overhead costs, the business will be unprofitable.

 ## Direct Costs vs. the Overhead Rate

 [Direct costs](https://www.investopedia.com/terms/d/directcost.asp) are costs directly tied to a product or service that a company produces.
 Direct costs can be easily traced to their cost objects.
-Cost objects can include goods, services, [departments](https://www.investopedia.com/terms/d/departmental-rate.asp), or projects.
+Cost objects can include goods, services, [[departments]](https://www.investopedia.com/terms/d/departmental-rate.asp), or projects.
 Direct costs include direct labor, direct materials, manufacturing supplies, and wages tied to production.

 The overhead rate allocates indirect costs to the direct costs tied to production by spreading or allocating the overhead costs based on the dollar amount for direct costs, total labor hours, or even machine hours.